Hilton Foods

 Good Fish Guide - King prawn, Global, Global Aquaculture Alliance Best Aquaculture Practices (GAA BAP) 4* certification

-Seafood Watch Recommended Eco-Certifications for Whiteleg shrimp, Farmed
+Seafood Watch Recommended Eco-Certifications for Whiteleg shrimp

 Species and Location